IgnacioOZM/Motion_Planning-CoppeliaSim/README.md

 # Motion_Planning-CoppeliaSim
-This project will focus on the creation of a motion planning algorithm to manoeuvre the robot pioneer p3dx.The map and the position of the robot will be now and the objective is to be able to control the robots position and to reach a destination in the shortest time possible while avoiding collisions with walls and obstacles.
+This project will focus on the creation of a motion planning algorithm to manoeuvre the robot pioneer p3dx.The map and the position of the robot will be known and the objective is to be able to control the robots position and to reach a destination in the shortest time possible while avoiding collisions with walls and obstacles.